Nenkai/gt-modding-hub/docs/concepts/adhoc/tinyweb.md

 ├─ car/
 ├─ carparts/
 ...
-└─ www/              # This is the main Tiny Web folder └─ <branch_name>/ # i.e "gt6"
+└─ www/              # This is the main TinyWeb folder └─ <branch_name>/ # i.e "gt6"
-      ├─ adhoc/      # Contains adhoc web modules - In script form ├─ config/     # Important folder - it sets up how tiny web should be running.
+      ├─ adhoc/      # Contains adhoc web modules - In script form ├─ config/     # Important folder - it sets up how TinyWeb should be running.
       └─ html/       # Static html resources - .html/.css/.js etc.
 ...
 ```

 ## Configuration

-A `server.conf` file is required in the `config` folder to setup Tiny Web:
+A `server.conf` file is required in the `config` folder to setup TinyWeb:

 !!! warning
     On a debug branch, `server-debug.conf` may be used instead.